seed-labs/seed-emulator/examples/scion/S06-scion-link-properties/README.md

 `as110.createNetwork('net0').setDefaultLinkProperties(latency=10, bandwidth=1000, packetDrop=0.1).setMtu(1400)`

+Latency, and Bandwidth will be included in the Scion beacons if specified here.
+If no properties are specified, they will be omitted in the beacons

 ## Specify border routers for scion routing

 If there is more than one link between a pair of ASes one can specify how to set the routes as follows: